Ultimate Christmas Tree Buying Guide

 Popular Christmas Tree Materials

 If you love the smell of fresh pine and enjoy the beauty live plants bring to your home, then consider purchasing a fresh evergreen tree.
 But before you hit the tree lot, there are a few things to keep in mind.
 Look for trees with soft needles, which will ensure a longer lasting tree.
 Also keep in mind that your live tree will need to be watered regularly.
 If you like a heavily decorated tree, look for one with enough branches to support all of your ornaments.
+Prefer the convenience of shopping online?
+Explore our synthetic trees.

 PVC (Polyvinyl Chloride)